peeyush1234/foundation_datepicker_rails/README.md

 //
 ```

+Note: to see the arrows and icons, please include [font-awesome](https://github.com/bokmann/font-awesome-rails) or [foundation-icons-sass-rails](https://github.com/zaiste/foundation-icons-sass-rails)

 Next, call the datepicker via javascript:

 `$('.datepicker').fdatepicker()`

 There are numerous options for the datepicker.
-You can find them [here](http://foundation-datepicker.peterbeno.com/example/example.html).
+You can find them [here](http://foundation-datepicker.peterbeno.com/example.html).